MasoniteFramework/docs/official-packages/masonite-notifications.md

 ## Introduction

 Masonite Notifications can easily add new notification sending semantics for your Masonite project.
 These notifications could be sending an email or a slack message.
-This package is designed to be extremely simple and modular so allow new notification abilities to be added to it through third party integrations.
+This package is designed to be extremely simple and modular.
+New notification drivers can be added through third party integrations (Masonite packages).

+Masonite provides support for sending notifications across mail and Slack.
+Notifications may also be stored in a database so they may be displayed in your web interface.

 ## Installation